Introduction :

 The term "terrigenous" comes from the Latin words "terra," meaning earth, and "genus," meaning origin.

-Terrigenous rocks, also known as clastic rocks, are formed from the accumulation and lithification of sediment derived from pre-existing rocks.
+Terrigenous rocks also known as clastic rocks, which are formed when sediments from existing rocks accumulate and lithified.
 They are primarily composed of particles that have been eroded, transported, and deposited by various geological processes such as weathering, erosion, and deposition.

 Terrigenous rocks can originate from outside of a basin.
 The source of the sediment determines whether it is derived from outside sources.